kubefirst/branding/README.md

 ## Logo

+Our logo is a combination of the name of the company, which is also the name of our product, and our mascot, named K-Ray.
+K-Ray is a beautiful, and friendly manta ray voyaging in the cloud native space.

 When it's possible, we prefer that you use the horizontal version of our logo.

 - [Black text (horizontal)](logo/kubefirst-dark.svg)